acrolinx/nextgen-analyzer/README.md

   single suggestions for better readability
 - **Smart File Filtering**: Only creates suggestions for files actually changed in the pull request
-- **Diff-Based Filtering**: Only suggests on lines that are actually added in the PR diff (GitHub requirement)
+- **Diff-Based Filtering**: Only suggests on lines that are actually added or modified in the PR diff (GitHub requirement)
 - **Error Handling**: Graceful handling of API limits and permission issues
 - **Event-Specific**: Only creates suggestions for pull request events